-Linkerd can also be installed with a number of Add-On's, allowing users to get a great out of the box experience around popular service mesh use-cases.
-These Add-On's are coupled with the control plane installation and integrate well with Linkerd.
+Linkerd can also be installed with a number of Add-ons, allowing users to get a great out of the box experience around popular service mesh use-cases.
+These optional add-ons extend Linkerd with more features and integrate well with the existing Linkerd installation and upgrade workflow.

 to the install operation (available both through Helm and CLI).

-This config is also stored as a configmap called
+This configuration is also stored as a configmap called

-You can find the list of add-ons present in the Linkerd2 Add-On's charts directory.
+You can find the list of add-ons present in the Linkerd2 Add-ons charts directory along with their configuration options.

 cat > config.yaml << EOF tracing: enabled: true collector: resources: cpu: limit: 100m request: 10m memory: limit: 100Mi request: 50Mi EOF